Forced fatherhood

-Forced fatherhood or imposed paternity can include deception by a partner about her ability to get pregnant or use of contraceptives, birth control sabotage, paternity fraud and sexual assaults of males that result in pregnancy.
+Forced fatherhood or imposed paternity can include deception by a partner about their ability to get pregnant or use of contraceptives, birth control sabotage, paternity fraud and sexual assaults of males that result in pregnancy.

 "Sperm theft", also known as "unauthorized use of sperm", "spermjacking" or "spurgling" (a portmanteau of sperm and burgling), refers to a specific form of forced fatherhood in which a man's semen is used to impregnate a woman without his consent.
 Although the term uses the word "theft", it more closely falls under a state of fraud or breach of contract.
 Stealing of sperm in itself without using it for successful insemination is not illegal and is difficult to prove.
 It usually has no bearing on issues like child support.
 It is considered an issue in the men's rights movement.

 Definition

 Forced fatherhood falls into three main categories: